MoritzDaw/CaseStudy/README.md

 - increase safety stock where necessary,
 - reduce the risk of production downtime.

-## What was done in recent projects:
-The procurement specialists are communicating with the suppliers.
-For every Mail interaction, a PO_EVENT is created and a conversation summary is stored in the "Comment" field of PO_EVENTS.
-A different model then classifies the comment to one of six event types.
-The severity of the problem is then ranked by a human individually.
-Hint: You might want to use the combination of severity and Event Type to label your data set and train your model respectively.

 ### 2. Your Role as a Forward Deployed AI Engineer
 As a Forward Deployed AI Engineer, you collaborate directly with customer stakeholders across Procurement, Supply Chain, and Production.
 You are expected to:
 - understand the business processes and operational bottlenecks,